 Triholonics is a systems science based on the study of holons.

-To date the holon has been exclusively explored through the lens of the reigning Cartesian dualism, or dyadicism (A dyad is a system with 2 terms).
-This is the subconscious and unquestioned view of the world conceived and experienced through the lens of a dyad; a way of seeing the world by dividing things things up into 2 polar parts.
+To date the holon has been exclusively explored through the lens of the reigning Cartesian worldview.
+This is the unquestioned, or rather assumed view of the world conceived and experienced through the lens of a dyad; a way of seeing the world by dividing things things up into 2 polar parts.
 The duality of mind and matter is Descartes original example of a dyad.
-Subject and object, true and false, right and wrong, and good and bad are other examples of unquestioned distinctions of a dyadic worldview.
+Subject and object, true and false, right and wrong, and good and bad are other examples of unquestioned and assumed distinctions of a dyadic worldview.
 But lets come back to the holon.

 Whilst the concept of a holon is a constructed distinction I believe this triadic pattern is inherent in the architecture of living systems.
 Purpose, choice, and agency as well as self-referentiality and cognition are all examples of 3-term systems.
-None of these are possible within a dyadic system as 2-term causality (simple stimulus-response pairings) is not capable of novelty or originality.
+None of these are possible within a dyadic system as 2-term causality (ie. simple stimulus-response pairings) is not capable of free will or novelty.

 This also sheds light onto the essential relationship between 2-term static systems and 3-term dynamic ones.
 An example of this is an explanation of the relationship between entropy and negentropy.
 Both entropy and negentropy (sometimes also called syntropy) are interdependent parts of the creative and expansive phenomenon of the universe.
 The dyadic system is fundamentally static and habitual in nature, whereas the triadic system is dynamic and creative.
-Without one another, the essential ratcheting mechanism of the increasing complexity and capability of life would not be possible.
-It is only through the transformation of creativity into habituality that nature is able to stand on the shoulders of yesterdays innovations to reach even further.
+Without one another, the essential ratcheting mechanism of the increasing complexity and capability of evolution would not be possible.